JaneLdq/OSexperiment/README.md

 # OSexperiment
-Experiments of Computer and Operating System。
+Experiments of Computer and Operating System.